nf-core/dualrnaseq/docs/parameters.md

 #### `--alignMatesGapMax 1000000`

 The maximum genomic distance between mates is 1,000,000 (ENCODE standard options for long RNA-seq pipeline).
 See [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) for more information.

+#### `--quantTranscriptomeBan`

+Option to enable or prohitit various alignment types.
+Default is `Singleend` which prohibits single-end alignments.
+Other option is `IndelSoftclipSingleend`, which prohibits indels, soft clipping and single-end alignments - but is compatible with RSEM.

+#### `--limitBAMsortRAM`

+Option to limit RAM when sorting BAM file.
+If `0`, will be set to the genome index size, which can be quite large when running on a desktop or laptop.

 ### 8. HTSeq